 My goal was to extract all the essentials you need to know to make an informed buying decision.

 Apart from all the items you must have, I also cover some optional ones – especially those crucial for improving the immersion.

 This article is a summary of all you need to know about virtual reality for PlayStation 4 – an ultimate PSVR guide, if you will.

 If you’re interested in buying PlayStation VR system and are tired of extracting shreds of information from tons of reviews scattered all over the internet, I have good news – I’m going to save you some serious time.

 The article covers non platform specific topics.
 It revolves around limits and issues of the current generation VR.

 Last update was made in May 2018

 The list contains the following information:

 - title together with a link to the game’s description

-- estimated price per one hour of gameplay
+- approx. cost of one hour of gameplay

 Not all VR games are listed !!!
 The lists are not meant to be comprehensive guides.
 I’ve made them to be able to estimate how many hours of quality gameplay there is and what is the price of one hour of playing.